Amandawlee/my-coe332-hws/homework08/README.md

 	/data -X DELETE		Deletes HGNC data from Redis database /genes			Returns a json-formatted list of all <hgnc_id> fields /genes/<hgnc_id>	Returns all data associated with a given <hgnc_id>
+	/image -X POST		Reads some portion of data out of the database, runs some matplotlib code to create a simple plot of that data, and then writes the plot back into the database (db = 1)
+	/image -X GET		Returns the image to the user (if present in the database) /image -X DELETE	Deletes the image from the database
 ```

 Running <code>curl http://127.0.0.1:5000/data -X GET</code>: